 A warning about launching your Paid Media campaigns too early

 The biggest thing you want to avoid after launching your shiny, new website is sending traffic to a page that’s not functioning properly (e.g., broken landing pages), or sending traffic to a site that doesn’t have tracking set up properly.
-This is where your Paid Search expert will work in concert with the SEO and Analytics experts on your team to ensure things are “good to go” before starting up Paid Media campaigns.
+This is where your Paid Media expert will work in concert with the SEO and Analytics experts on your team to ensure things are “good to go” before starting up Paid Media campaigns.

 Paid Media after your site launches